 Built in 1926 as the headquarters of Local No. 132 of the United Brotherhood of Carpenters and Joiners of America, this building recalls the extremely prominent role the union and its local affiliates played in the emergence of the national labor movement.
-When built, it was believed to be the largest building owned by any local union in the United States.

 The Washington local was closely associated with Gabriel Edmonston, leader of the city’s first carpenters’ union, and first president of the national union (both established in 1881).
 Edmonston and the United Brotherhood were instrumental in the formation of the American Federation of Labor, the fight for the eight-hour work day, and the creation of the Labor Day holiday.